peter9teufel/raspmedia/README.md

 #RaspMedia Player for Raspberry Pi#

 ##Introduction##
-RaspMedia is a standalone mediaplayer for the Raspberry Pi and the Banana Pi, intended to be used for digital signage.
+RaspMedia is a standalone mediaplayer for the Raspberry Pi and the Banana Pi, intended to be used e.g. for digital signage.
 It provides image and video playback as a complete standalone solution and is fully configurable over the network using the enclosed Desktop applications.

 ###Features###
 RaspMedia Player provides digital signage using image slideshows, videos or a combination of both.
-All media files can be easily copied to the player using the RaspMedia Control Desktop application.
-A second desktop application called *RaspMedia Copy Tool* (only available for Windows by now) allows an even more easy way to send mediafiles (currently only images with Copy Tool) to the RaspMedia Player, see description below.
+All media files can be easily copied to the player using the Desktop applications *RaspMedia Control*, *RaspMedia Copy Tool* or *RaspMedia Image Transfer*.
 The RaspMedia Player is intended as a complete standalone digital signage player.
 All configuration and media copying can be done over the network without the need to directly access the player, which makes it suitable for screens with less accessibility (e.g. outdoor cabinets etc.).
 The RaspMedia Control Desktop Application needs no further configuration, it automatically detects all players in the local network within seconds.
 The RaspMedia Player can be configured over Ethernet or WiFi using a suitable WiFi USB Dongle (e.g. Asus N10).
-To setup WiFi the player has to be connected over Ethernet first to send suitable WiFi configurations using the desktop application.
+To setup WiFi the player has to be connected over Ethernet first to send suitable WiFi configurations using the desktop applications.

 ###Compatibility###
 ####Player devices####